-(e) Galileo had a disagreement with the Pope about the Solar System.
+(e) Galileo had a disagreement with the Pope about planets.

-This meaning, which suggests control, is expressed with HAVE and certain “action” nouns resembling verbs (see 14.
+This meaning involves “action” nouns of a more typical kind than those in the last section (for details see 14.
 Action Outcomes).
-It is often informal.
-Unfortunately, not all such nouns allow HAVE – GIVE and MAKE are especially common (see 141.
-Ways of Using MAKE) – so that those that do must be memorised.
-Possible reasons for this use of HAVE are considered in the post 39.
+Unfortunately, not all such nouns allow HAVE – GIVE and MAKE are especially common (see 173.
+Verb Choice before Action Nouns) – so that those that do must be memorised.
+Reasons for using an expression like had a disagreement instead of just a verb like disagreed are considered in 39.
 “Decide” or “Make a Decision”?.